catinsurance/IsaacBlueprints/docs/tutorials/miscellaneous/temporary_effects.md

 - **<span style="color:rgba(0, 255, 255);">Cyan</span>** text with the `[R]` symbol indicates a TemporaryEffect applied to the room instead of the player.
 There is no visible difference between a persistent and non-persistent TemporaryEffect for rooms.
 They function identically to those added to players and exist for the purposes of easier accessibility, however this data cannot be accessed without :modding-repentogon: REPENTOGON.
 - The name of the TemporaryEffect is self-explanatory: They display the name of their respective collectible, trinket, or null item.
 - The number after the `x` is the amount of the TemporaryEffect on the player.
 This can be any positive or negative integer.
 - The number after the `:` is the cooldown of the effect.
 It will have no special traits if undefined, thus showing `0`.
-If a cooldown above zero is defined, the number will be reduced at a rate of 30 per second (once per game tick).
-Upon reaching zero, the TemporaryEffect will be removed entirely, ignoring the amount of that item's effect added.
+If a cooldown above zero is defined, the number will be reduced by 1 at a rate of 30 per second (once per game tick).
+Upon reaching zero, the TemporaryEffect will be removed entirely, ignoring the amount of that item's effect that was present.

 ### Adding persistence or cooldowns to your items
 For making your item's effect persistent or to add a cooldown, you will need to add the appropriate variable to your item's `items.xml` entry.